binipringle/intro-to-dh/_texts/1-command-line.md

 ---

-#### Command Line is adapted from Introduction to the Command LIne by Kelsey Chatlosh, Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, at https://github.com/DHRI-Curriculum, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+#### Introduction to the Command Line is adapted from Introduction to the Command LIne by Kelsey Chatlosh, Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, at <https://github.com/DHRI-Curriculum>, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.

 ---